 Asking the mechanic to keep you apprised on any new developments with the car repairs can help your peace of mind, especially if you’ve been placed at a severe inconvenience without your vehicle.

-If you suspect things are being dragged out for longer than is reasonable, you may consider bringing up the question with another auto shop.
-If you know a friend with professional experience in a garage, that works as well.
+If you suspect the mechanic is keeping your car for longer than is reasonable, you may consider bringing up the question with another auto shop.
+If you know a friend with professional experience in a garage, that can work as well.

 Compile all of the information about the repairs you have and take it to another professional to get their opinion on it.
 Although the conditions of each garage will vary, there’s usually a clear difference between a reasonable timeframe and an instance where things have been taken grossly out of hand.

-If you find a mechanic you’ve had consistently good business experiences with as a customer, you won’t need to worry about mistreatment or undue delays any longer.
-Even with a mechanic you’re not used to yet, it’s sometimes worthwhile to give them the benefit of the doubt if the explanation and delays were within reasonable limits.
+If you find a mechanic you’ve had consistently good business experiences with as a customer, you won’t need to worry about mistreatment or undue delays.
+But even with a mechanic you’re not used to yet, it’s sometimes worth it to give them the benefit of the doubt if the explanation and delays were within reasonable limits.

 For good and bad experiences alike, leaving a comment on business review sites like Yelp may persuade (or dissuade) others from a given shop, based on the way you were treated.
-The effect of these user-based sites on real-world business should not be underestimated; if anything, it can be a satisfying way to get back at a mechanic you feel gave you unreasonably slow or unfair service.
+Don’t underestimate the effect these user-based sites can have on real-world business.